International Education in Amsterdam

 Outside of the city itself, there are a few locations within easy reach of Amsterdam that also have a choice of international schools.
 Hilversum and Almere are just two examples with a commute time of less than an hour.
 Since the Netherlands is a small country with excellent public transport, you could easily commute from other cities such as Utrecht, The Hague or Rotterdam also.

 International curriculum rules the day in Amsterdam’s international schools and English is the most common language of instruction.
 However you can find a wider choice of curricula if you’d like - everything from French to Japanese is represented in this diverse city and its array of international schools.

-Below, we have compiled our top 10 international schools in Amsterdam.
-However, there are another 8 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Amsterdam according to our users.
+However, there are another 11 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Amsterdam based on your requirements.